Understanding Living Will vs Last Will: Key Differences and Benefits Explained

 Confusing Terminology

-Many misunderstand what a living will and a last will cover.
-A living will addresses medical treatment decisions if someone is incapacitated.
+Many misunderstand what a living will, and a last will cover.
+A living will address medical treatment decisions if someone is incapacitated.
 For instance, decisions about life support fall under this document.
 In contrast, a last will dictates how assets are distributed after death, such as who inherits real estate or personal property.
 The terms might sound similar, but their purposes are distinct.
 Misinterpreting one for the other can lead to significant legal and personal complications.

 Overlapping Scenarios